jlyonsmith/HowTo/Install/ProxMox.md

 - [Hetzner - Install and Configure Proxmox VE](https://community.hetzner.com/tutorials/install-and-configure-proxmox_ve)
 - [ProxMox network configuration](https://dominicpratt.de/hetzner-proxmox-network-configuration/)

-You'll want to use LXC (containers) virtualization instead of KVM where you are using Linux as the hosted O/S.  Used routed networking for machines that need to go on the Internet.
+You'll want to use LXC (containers) virtualization instead of KVM where you are using Linux as the hosted O/S.  Use routed networking for machines that need to go on the Internet.

 Install [fail2ban](https://pve.proxmox.com/wiki/Fail2ban) to protect against brute force attacks.
 Install Google Authenticator for 2FA and [configure it in ProxMox](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#pveum_tfa_auth).